STUDENT ADMISSION REQUIREMENTS

 Admission Criteria for NSC

-To be admitted for Diploma in Forestry, the candidate shall be required to pass at a prescribed level (in the language of learning as certified by Umalusi coupled with minimum rating of 3 (Moderate achievement 40% - 49%).
+To be admitted to study Diploma in Forestry, the candidate shall be required to pass at a prescribed level (in the language of learning as certified by Umalusi coupled with minimum rating of 3 (Moderate achievement 40% - 49%).

 The subject combinations required are as follows: